powerdistribution/powerdistribution.github.io/study/14/index.md

 ## Problems

-1. Calculate the resistance to ground of a 1/2-in, 10-ft rod.
+1. Calculate the resistance to ground for a ground rod with a diameter of 1/2 in and a length of 10 ft where the soil resistivity is 100 ohm-m.

 0. Calculate the arc flash incident energy using the IEEE 1584 equations and assumptions for the following conditions: